RogelioMtz/CalcBasic/README.md

 # CalcBasics

-This is a simple command-line calculator application written in Go.
+This is a command-line calculator application written in Go.
 It supports basic arithmetic operations as well as some advanced operations like exponential and square root calculations.

 ## Features